-The River & Watershed Section is considering mapping these areas and developing strategies for routine maintenance.
+Stormwater staff is looking at mapping these areas and developing strategies for routine maintenance.

-The River & Watershed Section plans to take a more pro-active approach in monitoring BMPs and tracking those sites that fail due to improper maintenance or poor implementation.
+Stormwater Staff plans to take more pro-active approach in monitoring BMPs and tracking those that fail due to improper maintenance or poor implementation.
 The group plans to use this data to better site BMPs and conduct routine maintenance on a schedule tailored to site specific needs.